1. Parenting

 Why threats damage trust

-Although it allows you to take control of the situation, it causes the child immense distress.
-And the words lose their effectiveness after some time, as your child becomes used to them.
+Although scaring a child gives you control of the situation, it causes them immense distress.
+And in time, the words may lose their effectiveness as children become used to them.
+As they grow older, fear could fill them with anger and resentment, leading to conflict and power struggles.

 Children are more likely to cooperate when they feel respected, included, and heard.